KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 <http://localhost:3000/> <http://www.w3.org/ns/auth/acl#accessControl> <http://localhost:3000/.acl> .
 ```

-And in case the HTML representation is needed as seen in the previous step,
+And in case the HTML representation is needed, as seen in the previous step,
-an `text/html` Accept header can be sent along.
+you can send an `text/html` Accept header along.

 #### POSTing new resources
-New resources can be created using POST requests.
+Post is used to create new resources.
-We will use the `-v` flag to see the response headers
+We use the `-v` flag in the examples here to see the response headers,
-since the Location header returns the location of this new resource.
+since the Location header returns the URL of this new resource.

 ```shell
 curl -v -X POST -H "Content-Type: text/plain" -d "abc" http://localhost:3000/